443 QUEEN STREET

 Inhabit’s consulting role included a custom-designed window wall system for large format glass panels, extensive external louvre system with custom extrusions, lobby and podium level glazing systems and precast and GRC cladding components screening carpark and lobby soffits.

 Inhabit is also providing engineering, shop drawing, certification, FP1.4 certification, factory inspection and glass production inspection.
-Currently under construction, the building is expected to be complete in 2021.
+The building is currently under construction.

 ScopeFAÇADE CONSULTING + FAÇADE ENGINEERING + LOGISTICS + DESIGN DOCUMENTATION